andrewcstewart/ds4fnp/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/andrewcstewart/ds4fnp)

-# Data Stacks For Fun & Noneprofits!
+# Data Stacks For Fun & Nonprofits!

 Data Stacks For Fun & Nonprofits is a series of articles and tutorials aimed towards designing and implementing a modern data stack using open source and open core components.
 The DS4FNP stack is intended to be accessible enough for education purposes (both in terms of costs and laptop-deployable), but suitably scalable as a mature analytics architecture for organizations of all sizes.